vmware-allspark/tsm_multi_ingressgateway/README.md

    <br/>
    <br/>

-   8) Now that both the applications are accesible through their own ingressgateways, we need to Create two GNS in TSM to make cross-cluster communication work the applicatins.
+   8) Now that both the applications are accesible through their own ingressgateways, we need to Create two GNS in TSM to make cross-cluster communication work for the applications.

    ![Alt text](/images/cluster1_view.png?raw=true)